StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/readme.md

 My advice is to use Ghidra the first time to follow this guide and once you have everything clear or when you want to update the mod, switch to IDA.

-IDA can be complex and there are some options that I still don't know how to do in IDA.
+**IDA can be complex** and there are some options that I still don't know how to use/do using IDA.
 Otherwise as I said: just use Ghidra.

 Check [this guide](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/IDA/Setup) to know how to setup IDA as well as the IDA shortcuts.